Metallicity Gradients in Modern Cosmological Simulations I: Tension Between Smooth Stellar Feedback Models and Observations: Discussion

 Beyond the impact of observational systematics, each of the simulations employs a subgrid equation of state for the dense, star forming ISM (see Section~\ref{subsec:simulations} and references therein for more details).
 An equation of state is not the unique method by which the dense ISM is modeled, however.
 Simulations such as FIRE (\citeauthor{Hopkins_2014} \citeyear{Hopkins_2014}, \citeyear{Hopkins_2018}, \citeyear{Hopkins_2023}) and SMUGGLE (\citeauthor{Marinacci_2019} \citeyear{Marinacci_2019}) are higher resolution and can directly model giant molecular cloud scales ($M_{\rm baryon}\lesssim10^4 M_\odot$) of the ISM.
 These treatments, known collectively as ``explicit'' ISM models, have feedback regulated star formation, which can lead to episodic blow outs of gas in a short period of time \citep[see, e.g.,][]{Muratov_2015, Muratov_2017, Angles_Alcazar_2017b, Pandya_2021}.
 These episodic bursts of feedback work to systematically flatten (or even temporarily invert) metallicity gradients by rapidly redistributing material from the inner regions to the outskirts \citep{Ma_2017,Muratov_2017,Bellardini_2021,Sun_2024}.
+Moreover, strong bursty feedback would preferentially impact lower mass galaxies, expelling their metals into the CGM \citep{Muratov_2017}.
+The lack of strong outflows driven by strong stellar feedback could therefore account for the tension between the lower mass galaxies seen in Figure~\ref{fig:evolution}.

 It is therefore possible that the dearth of positive gradients in this redshift range in EAGLE, Illustris, TNG, and SIMBA is indicative that subgrid ISM models do not sufficiently model galaxy feedback at $z\sim1-4$.